proflare/proflare.github.io/_teaching/2022-Fall-teaching.md

 location: "Atlanta Georgia"
 ---

+I served as a teaching assistant in this course.
 This laboratry activities covered topics such as lab equipment; Op-Amp I; Op-Amp II; Filter I; Filter II; Diode Circuits; Relaxation Oscillators; Linear Power with Audio Amplifier; Pulse Width Modulation as well as Switches and Sensors.